Julien-R44/bentocache-docs/content/docs/walkthrough.md

 })
 ```

 Nice.
 We now have a robust two-level cache system.
 It also introduces a new concept: the Bus.
 Though we won't dive deep into it here, the bus serves as a mechanism to synchronize the various memory caches across instances, ensuring consistent state.
-More details can be found in the [hybrid driver documentation](./hybrid_driver.md).
+More details can be found in the [Multi-tier documentation](./multi_tier.md).

 Returning to our original problem of different instances redundantly fetching the same data from the database, let's estimate that this occurs 35% of the time.
-By utilizing a hybrid driver and bus, we can reduce database calls by this percentage.
+By using a multi-tier cache and bus, we can reduce database calls by this percentage.

 - We previously calculated 39,000 requests in 10 minutes.
 - With the new setup, we have reduced this to 25,350 requests in 10 minutes (39,000 * 0.65).